 In many construction site death lawsuits our law firm will bring a lawsuit against building owner, general contractor and all sub-contractors involved in creating the open hole, allowing the open hole to exist, safety engineers, including any company or person responsible for site safety or OSHA compliance.

 According to OSHA, falls account for approximately 35% of construction worker deaths every year.
-Within that 35% of construction deaths and accidents, unprotected edges, falls through floor holes and wall openings, misused fall protection, and falls to lower levels in partially complete buildings are responsible for a number of workers deaths.
-Work safety requires that employers eliminate job hazards and take reasonable efforts to protect construction workers from life threatening falls through unprotected floor or wall openings.
+Within that 35% of construction deaths and accidents, unprotected edges, falls through floor holes and wall openings, misused fall protection, and falls to lower levels in partially complete buildings are responsible for a number of workers’ deaths.
+Work safety requires that employers eliminate job hazards and take reasonable efforts to protect construction workers from life-threatening falls through unprotected floor or wall openings.
 OSHA requires employers to control the following:

 Fall protection measures for holes in the floor or other fall risks are often not adequately assessed when beginning construction work.
 It is the employer’s and contractor’s responsibility to make sure appropriate fall protection measures are taken for any fall risks not limited to holes in floors or walls but additionally providing safety measures like stair railings, handrails, and safety lines.

-Unfortunately some employers fail to appreciate the severity of injury or death that can result from accidents from relatively low heights; in fact a majority of deaths from falling in construction come from heights of less than 10 feet.
+Unfortunately, some employers fail to appreciate the severity of injury or death that can result from accidents from relatively low heights; in fact, a majority of deaths from falling in construction come from heights of less than 10 feet.
 Either the appropriate safety harnesses to prevent falls through holes or adequate training is not provided to employees.
 Other times, employers neglect language barriers and do not provide proper training in the worker’s language and they are less able to protect themselves or understand the severity of the danger involved in their labor.

-Falling through holes in roof, skylight openings or falling through holes in floors and walls can result in serious and debilitating injuries that can last a lifetime and/or death.
+Falling through holes in the roof, skylight openings or falling through holes in floors and walls can result in serious and debilitating injuries that can last a lifetime and/or death.
 Falls through floors injuries include broken feet, ankles, legs, and other fractured bones, back injuries, spinal injuries, crushed and severed spinal cords, traumatic brain injuries, concussions, neck injuries, paralysis, paraplegia, and quadriplegia.
 Injuries like these often require long term medical care for the rest of the worker’s life preventing the worker from returning to work temporarily or permanently.